-The result relates to Bester and Strausz (2007), who study principle-agent problems when the principle cannot commit himself to taking some actions.
-They show that, without loss of generality, the principle can restrict himself to communication devices, under which the agent reports his type honestly to the device, and the device garbles this information when sending a message to the principle.
-The purpose of this noisy device is to "fine tune" the amount of information that the principle has.24
+The result relates to Bester and Strausz (2007), who study principal-agent problems when the principal cannot precommit to take prespecified actions.
+They show that, without loss of generality, the principal can restrict himself to communication devices such that the agent reports his type honestly to the device, and the device garbles this information when sending a message to the principal.
+The purpose of this noisy device is to "fine tune" the amount of information that the principal has.25

-More generally, we know from the revelation principle for multistage games with adverse selection and moral hazard that we can focus, without loss of generality, on communication mechanisms in which the planner tells agents what to do without giving them extra pieces of information.
-This is because more information makes it easier for agents to manipulate the planner by lying to him or by disobeying his recommendations.25 The same intuition applies in my setting.
-If an agent knows that his counterparty has already entered a contract (but has not hit the position limit), he will not follow the planner's recommendation to enter an
+More generally, we know from the revelation principle for multistage games with adverse selection and moral hazard (Myerson, 1986) that we can focus, without loss of generality, on communication mechanisms in which the planner tells agents what to do without giving them extra pieces of information.
+This is because more information makes it easier for agents to manipulate the planner by lying to him or by disobeying his recommendations.
+The same intuition applies in my setting.
+If an agent knows that his counterparty has already entered a contract (but has not hit the position limit), he will not follow the planner's recommendation to enter an additional contract with him.